Best Low-Stimulation Night Lights for Toddlers Struggling to Sleep

 Montessori Perspective on Night Lights

-If a night light is used, it should support the environment quietly rather than becoming another source of stimulation or distraction.
+If a night light is used, it should quietly support the environment rather than becoming another source of stimulation or distraction.

 Common Mistakes to Avoid

-Many toddlers settle best with lighting that feels soft, predictable, and low stimulation.
+Many toddlers settle best with lighting that feels soft, predictable and low stimulation.

 → Why Your Toddler Won’t Go to Sleep (And How to Make Bedtime Easier)